Outerplanar and Forest Storyplans: Outerplanar Storyplans

 \item Vertex~$v$ has two neighbors in $G'_{i-1}$.
 In this case, the two edges incident with~$v$ are the only edges in~$G'_{i-1}$.
 Then $v$ disappears as $v_i$ is its last neighbor.
 Therefore, $G'_i$ contains at most one edge that $v_i$ may have introduced. \end{enumerate}

 We have shown that, in each case, the number of visible edges in $G'_i$, for $4 \le i \le n-1$, is at most two.
 Note that, if there are two edges, then they share an endpoint.
-In the appendix, we show that we can always find a position of the vertices such that each frame is outerplanar and straight-line.